crisu83/yii-less/README.md

 #### Server-side

 In order to compile your LESS server-side you need to download and install [Node.js](http://nodejs.org/download/).
-When you have installed Node.js use npm (Node Packaged Modules) to download lessc.
+When you have installed Node.js use npm (Node Packaged Modules) to download less.

 ```php
 return array(